ryansheehy0/Cheat_Sheets/javascript.md

 let - Only used within the scope of where you declared it

 const - Variable that can never change

+- A refresh in the browser clears all variables.
+- camelCase is most commonly used

 ```
 function example() {